-- 1. For the fiscal year 2018 to 2020, facilities for which disclosure is required under the Act on the Rational Use of Energy are included.
+- 1. For the fiscal year 2019 to 2020, facilities for which disclosure is required under the Act on Rationalizing Energy Use are included.
 However, some facilities are excluded. - 2.
-For the fiscal year 2021, facilities of Mitsui Fudosan and consolidated subsidiaries that either own buildings or have 100 or more employees are included.
+For the fiscal year 2021 onward, facilities owned or hired by Mitsui Fudosan and consolidated subsidiaries that own buildings or have 100 or more employees, as well as a company with high CO2 emissions (Mitsui Fudosan TG Smart Energy Co., Ltd.) are included. - 3.
+Energy consumption is calculated by multiplying purchased energy by a calorific value coefficient.
+The coefficient used is the unit calorific value set in the Act on Rationalizing Energy Use.